 Under “Users → Temporary Logins,” click on “Create New.”

 Fill out the email field.
+If you’re working with us on a ticket, use our forgemedia email address, the one we’ve been using to correspond with you.
 You can also select the role you want the user to have.
-If you’re working with us on a ticket, we’ll need to have the “Administrator” role to access the Novashare settings.
+We’ll need to have the “Administrator” role to access the Novashare settings.
 Then click “Submit.”

 Copy the temporary login link it creates, and send us an email with the link (reply to your ticket).